Why I Keep Leaving

 Too many religions, languages, histories, and ways of living I still know almost nothing about.

-Reading about places is not enough for me.
+Reading about places has never been enough for me.

-I want to hear the language spoken around me naturally.
+I want to hear a language spoken around me naturally.

 I want to sit where locals sit.